Test

 A room or group of rooms occupied or designed to be occupied for human habitation which provides cooking, sleeping and sanitation facilities for one or more persons living as an independent and separate housekeeping establishment with independent access and which may include those accessory uses specifically permitted by this By-law.

-Building Lot Coverage:
+Lot Coverage:

-buildings on the property, including covered front porches, but excluding swimming pools, rear or side decks, uncovered front porches, patios, ground-mounted or wall attached mechanical equipment, children play-structures and flag poles and landscaping.
+Lot Coverage is defined as the percentage of the lot area covered by all buildings on the property, including covered front porches, but excluding swimming pools, rear or side decks, uncovered front porches, patios, and mechanical equipment.

 For precise and complete definitions, as well as additional terms, please refer to Section 3 of the Township's Zoning By-law.